LoyolaChicagoCS/gradhandbook/source/general.rst

 All university students are responsible for reading and following http://www.luc.edu/its/itspoliciesguidelines/policy_acceptableuse.shtml.

 An account on the student email system is created automatically for each new student.
-Both the GPD and the Graduate School will use this account to communicate with you.
+Both the |gpd| and the Graduate School will use this account to communicate with you.
 It is therefore *crucial that you check your Loyola e-mailbox regularly.*

 If you find that you are not receiving regular and frequent communiqués from the Department, please notify the Secretary.